 -You will need your photo ID and your bib number to pick up your bib.
 Bib numbers will be emailed to you a week before and they will also be posted on our website.
 Hard copy waivers are no longer necessary this year if you signed one online!
 If someone registered for you, you will get an email for you to sign the waiver.

 -For legal and liability reasons, race bibs and medals may not be picked up by anyone but the participant whose name is on the registration.

 PLEASE NOTE: There will be a tab on your race bib for you to claim your t-shirt at a separate booth.

 Did you pre-pay for parking?
 It will be mailed to the address you provided at registration.

 Money to buy more pia (beer) and ono grinds (good food)

 $20 for parking if you haven't already prepaid ($10 if paid at time of registration)

 Alcoholic Beverages.
 No outside alcoholic beverages are allowed.
-Alcoholic consumption in the parking lot is NOT prohibited and will be regulated by the Honolulu Police Department and/or Hawaii Sheriffs.
+Alcoholic consumption in the parking lot is prohibited and will be regulated by the Honolulu Police Department and/or Hawaii Sheriffs.

 1. Makahiki Challenge T Shirt

 3. One Pia (A beer is included for each participant that is at least 21 years old)